mdn/content/files/en-us/web/http/headers/cache-control/index.md

 - `Shared Cache`
   - : Cache that exists between the origin server and clients (e.g. Proxy, CDN).
 It stores a single response and reuses it with multiple users — so developers should avoid storing personalized contents to be cached in the shared cache.
 - `Private Cache`
-  - : Caches that exists in the client.
-Also called _local cache_, or even just _browser cache_ etc. It can store and reuse personalized content for a single user.
+  - : Cache that exists in the client.
+Also called _local cache_, or even just _browser cache_, etc. It can store and reuse personalized content for a single user.
 - `Store response`
   - : Store a response in caches when it's cacheable.
 But it's not always reused as-is.
 (Usually "cache" means storing a response.)
 - `Reuse response`